YUTIAN0/shadowsocks-gtk/README.md

 shadowsocks-gtk
 ===============

-A ShadowSocks Client with GTK frontend.

-The Client is implemented with Twisted and pygtk.
+A ShadowSocks Client written with python-twisted and pygtk.

+Requirements on Debian/Ubuntu/LinuxMint:
+sudo apt-get python-twisted-core python-gtk2 python-m2crypto

+How to use:
+Double-click shadowsocks-gtk.py